broadinstitute/celligner2/notes.md

 ### semi supervision like mfMAP (need good annotations)

+- make MMD work
+- there might be a batch issue with the MMD regularization.. on only 1400 CCLE samples..
 - sample specific information (will need ashir's new annotations, also annotations for each dataset used)
 - label smoothing on semi-supervision (weak supervion)
 - add Lr scheduler to TRVAE (ReduceLROnPlateau)

 ### do data augmentation thing: (see list in other document)